Victoria Research Web

 The National Archives

 Finally, if you aim to do much of your work at the National Archives (formerly the Public Record Office), which occupies startlingly beautiful quarters in Kew (about 40 minutes from central London by train, then a 10-15 minute walk from the station), be sure to have a look at the list of accomodations in Kew.
 These small B&Bs, many of them within walking distance of the National Archives, charge about £25 a night; also worth checking is Travelodge Kew Bridge, about a 25-minute walk to the National Archives.
 Worth checking, too, is the guide to accommodation in nearby Richmond upon Thames.
-As long as you're in the neighborhood, you must, of course, go to the gardens; student season tickets are only £15.
+As long as you're in the neighborhood, you must, of course, go to the gardens.

 Getting Around